A Quick Guide to CMS - Everything You Need to Know

 Milestone CMS is the only SEO-first CMS in the market and our schema implementation allow the business offers clarity to the search engine what exactly the content is all about to help the content be picked as a relevant result for a query online.
 In addition, our FAQ managing tool with schema markup allows businesses to create local flavored content and show up as relevant search result for a local query.
 In addition, it optimizes the website for voice search.
 Our CMS ensures that the website is optimized for platform performance, crawlability and meets the all the SEO requirements to be visible on search.

 To boost revenue of a business, Milestone CMS comes with third-party booking integration, website and booking abandonment recovery features, rate parity widgets to drive direct bookings on the website, and AI-driven personalization to target the right audience.
 Compliance is a priority and we ensure that all the websites are WCAG 2.1, ADA and GDPR compliant.

 Our Analytics and Insights support will help a business make key comparisons with their competitors, give them an in-depth view of their marketing strategies and decisions and consolidate the performance of all their business locations across the globe when it comes to website speed, voice search impact, schema implementation results, omni-channel presence, local performance, revenue generated, etc.

 Stay ahead with us

-Stay current on the latest marketing tips & trends with the Milestone newsletter.
+Stay current on the latest digital marketing tips & trends with the Milestone newsletter.
 No spam, we promise.